programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 5\.
 Input a telephone number to verify your identity.

 6\.
 Input your contact information and credit card number.
+Microsoft will verify the information.
+Once this is done, return to the [Azure portal](https://portal.azure.com/).
+You can do this by clicking the "Go to Azure portal" button and then click the "Home" link.

 7\.
 Click + Create a resource (for the second time).
 This will create the instance of Computer Vision for you to use.

-{% include figure.html filename="step2-2.png" alt="Visual description of figure image" caption="Figure 2. + Create a resource." %}
+{% include figure.html filename="step2-2.png" alt="Picture of the Create a resource + icon and link." caption="Figure 2. + Create a resource." %}

 8\.
 In the "Search services and marketplace" box, type Computer Vision and search.
 When the search results open, click "Create" under the heading "Computer Vision".

 9\.
-In the "Create Computer Vision" screen, "Basics" tab, "Project Details" section, set the "Subscription" field to *Azure subscription 1*.
-For "Resource group", click "Create new" and name it *input resource_group_transcription*.
+In the "Create Computer Vision" screen, "Basics" tab, "Project Details" section, set the "Subscription" field to an available choice such as *Free Trial*.
+For "Resource group", click "Create new" and name it *resource_group_transcription*.
 Click OK.

-{% include figure.html filename="step2-9.png" alt="Visual description of figure image" caption="Figure 3. + Resource group \| Create new." %}
+{% include figure.html filename="step2-9.png" alt="Picture of the Create Computer Vision window." caption="Figure 3. + Resource group \| Create new." %}

 10\.
-In the _Instance Details_ section, select a region, name the instance and set _Pricing tier_ to Free F0. (__Important__)
+In the _Instance Details_ section, select a region, input a unique name and set _Pricing tier_ to Free F0. (__Important__)

 11\.
 Read the _Responsible AI Notice_ and check the box.
 The "Identity" and "Tags" tabs can be left with default values.
 They are relevant only if you are using this in combination with other Microsoft Azure services.